 About UNDP in Iran

 Since 1966, UNDP has been a committed partner of the Government of Iran in fulfilling its development objectives.
-UNDP has also been working closely with other development partners, such as civil society, academic institutions and the private sector, by providing technical assistance and knowledge for more than 46 years.
-UNDP is committed to helping Iran achieve the global Millennium Development Goals (MDGs) as well as the objectives articulated in the new Country Programme signed between the Government of the Islamic Republic of Iran and UNDP (2012-2016).
+UNDP has also been working closely with other development partners, such as civil society, academic institutions and the private sector, by providing technical assistance and knowledge for more than 50 years.
+UNDP is committed to helping Iran achieve the global Sustainable Development Goals as well as the objectives articulated in the new UNDP Country Programme Document signed between the Government of the Islamic Republic of Iran and UNDP (2017 - 2021).

 What do We Want to Accomplish?